Skip to content

 Once you’ve worked out the details above, you’re ready to get into the game.

-The best way to get started is with our easy-to-use Shopify app, Wholesale Club.
+The best way to get started is with our easy-to-use Shopify app, Wholesale Hub.
 It lets you create exclusive discounts for signed-in, tagged customers, as well as customizable order minimums and tiered discounts based on order quantities or value.

-With Wholesale Club, you can accomplish everything described in this post, from creating customer- and product-specific discounts to enforcing order minimums to streamlining the reordering process.
+With Wholesale Hub, you can accomplish everything described in this post, from creating customer- and product-specific discounts to enforcing order minimums to streamlining the reordering process.
 Reduce the stress of manually configuring discounts, increase order values, and make it easier to start and grow your wholesale channel.

 If you sign up now, one of our support staff will reach out to make 100% sure you’re set up properly.